Department of Microbiology and Immunology (GRAD)

 • Completion of six relevant courses, including two courses based directly on discussion of the primary literature (e.g., MCRO 710, MCRO 711, MCRO 712), and MCRO 795 are required.
 Students typically finish four of the six classes while in BBSP and the remainder during year two.
 There is no language requirement.

-• The oral preliminary exam (also known as the doctoral oral examination) centers on the topic of the thesis project and provides an opportunity for the student to demonstrate his or her ability to discuss the fields of science related to the thesis proposal, as well as the ability to analyze problems and design experiments.
-The exam serves a dual purpose as the initial meeting of the thesis committee.
-Therefore, a separate decision to approve or disapprove the thesis project will occur in the same meeting.
+• The oral preliminary exam (also known as the doctoral oral examination) centers on the topic of the dissertation project and provides an opportunity for the student to demonstrate his or her ability to discuss the fields of science related to the dissertation proposal, as well as the ability to analyze problems and design experiments.
+The exam serves a dual purpose as the initial meeting of the dissertation committee.
+Therefore, a separate decision to approve or disapprove the dissertation project will occur in the same meeting.

-Students must regularly attend weekly student and departmental seminars (MCRO 701) beginning in year two and present their research annually in the student seminar series beginning in year three.
+Students must regularly attend weekly student and departmental seminars, beginning in year two and present their research annually in the student seminar series beginning in year three.

 Students act as teaching assistants for two semesters in department-approved courses, typically in years two and three.